grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 	* [X] They think it might be chasing them, (though their hope is it lost them when they went to periscope) but as they cross the Authority line it disappears, apparently missing them.
 	* [X] At some point Hemi, Percy, (and Shakes?) need to have a conversation about why the black sub rammed them.
 		* Ideally, there is some secret/personal reason the sub is after them.
 Perhaps hinted at but not revealed right here.
-		* Maybe it's that they are after Owen ("the kid?") for some reason?
-Something he did, he ran away from Authority military?
-Took something with him?
-Slept with the commander's wife?
-(I kinda dig that, this story needs more sex)
-		* Though keep in mind note about randomness of human cruelty --- maybe Owen says the commander doesn't even LIKE his wife, he just wants to kill Owen for the sheer beligerance of it.
 	* [X] They come up with batteries completely drained and run on diesel the rest of the way to the depot

 * [X] _They use remaining battery to dock (from the underside) with an underwater dock_